cspengl/conmake/README.md

 ```
 > INFO: Get full example [here](examples/testapp)

-After that you can trigger on of the build steps with:
+After that you can trigger one of the build steps with:
 ```bash
 $ conmake do <buildstep>
 ```